 As a part of the Chemicals Management Plan (CMP), the Government of Canada announced plans to assess and manage, where appropriate, the potential health and ecological risks associated with approximately 4300 substances under the Canadian Environmental Protection Act, 1999 (CEPA 1999).
 These substances were identified as priorities for further action during the categorization exercise that was completed in 2006.
 The current status of each of these substances is available at the Status of Prioritized Substances List.

-The Government of Canada identified 249 substances on the Domestic Substances List identified as priorities through categorization that, upon further analysis, can be associated with other risk assessment or risk management initiatives under CEPA 1999.
-As a result, it is proposed that these substances do not require further risk assessment at this time.
+The Approach outlines 248 substances on the Domestic Substances List identified as priorities through categorization that, upon further analysis, can be associated with other risk assessment or risk management initiatives under CEPA 1999.
+As a result, it is concluded that these substances do not require further risk assessment at this time.
 This does not preclude further data collection, risk assessment or risk management activities triggered through other initiatives such as:

 If you have other questions or comments, please contact us.